bridgedb/BridgeDb/org.bridgedb.sql/README.txt

 3. MappingSets have a predicate assigned.
 4. MappingSets have a field to save if they are "transitive".
    (badly named flag to identify linksets/mappingsets) created by using transitivity of two other mappingsets)
+5. FUTURE WORK: Mapping sets to have extra information so they are sometimes used sometimes not.
+    a.
+Example exact mappings vs near mappings